 Books and other resources

-Here are just some of the many excellent books and other resources to learn about the history many of us never learned, and to understand structural racism – how we got here and what we might do to become an anti-racist society.
+Below are some of the many excellent books and other resources to learn about the history many of us never learned, and to understand structural racism — how we got here and what we might do to become a more inclusive society.

-Books Matter™ Children’s & Young Adult Literature – ADL’s online bibliography of recommended children’s and young adult books about bias, bullying, diversity and social justice.
+Books Matter™ for a list of children’s and young adults books about bias, bullying, diversity and social justice recommended by ADL.

 If you have a resource we should know about, email us at CoDE.diversity1@gmail.com.